 Would it be better to use a trimmer that cuts both sides at the same time?

-I'm not impressed with those types of trimmers because one of the two edges will often end up with tear out and and a jagged edge where the knife cuts against the grain.
+I'm not impressed with those types of trimmers because one of the two edges will often end up with tear out and a jagged edge where the knife cuts against the grain.
 The knife should only cut in the direction of the grain.
-In the sample image below, a double sided trimmer that is moved from left to right would leave a jagged edge on the lower side of the edge banding.
+In the sample image below, a double-sided trimmer that is moved from left to right would leave a jagged edge on the lower side of the edge banding.

 Will this cut the edge perfectly flush?